 The Bay is also a nice place for Whale Watching during the Season.
 The Whales pass the headlands of the bay quite closely as the water drops off quickly

 Snorkeling is simply awesome inside the Bay.
 The Reef comes right up to the shoreline so you are into the sea life almost straight away.
 There is great snorkeling close to shore but gets even better if the conditions allow you to explore the fringing reefs that extend out the sides of the bay.

 Snorkeling in the bay is largely confined to the colorful reef fish that populate the coral reefs around Maui.
 As the bay is enclosed there is less chance of big pelagic fish heading into the bay, but Eagle Rays and Bluefin Trevally are often sporting on the reef edges.
 Turtles are regularly spotted but not as frequently as in the neighboring Napili Bay.

 The Calm waters and lack of sand neat the shoreline mean the water clarity is excellent.
 It’s a fantastic spot for beginners as the close-to-shore reef puts you straight into the fish with very little swimming needed.
 Exploring the outer edges also should satisfy even the most experienced snorkelers.

 What to Eat?

 Dining options are very limited down on the beach.
-The Best option we find it a picnic or bring along takeaway from the Gazeebo in Napili or Maui Tacos up at NApili Market as you come in.
-For option down by the water there is only really one.
+The Best option we find is a picnic or bring along takeaway from the Gazeebo in Napili or Maui Tacos up at Napili Market as you come in.
+For the option down by the water there is only really one.